 End of story?
 Not by a long shot.
 Yahshua apparently kept talking, throwing a different light on things.
 There was more to this than just Romans.
 Matthew and Mark both recorded more of the story: “So when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing where it ought not” (let the reader understand), “then let those who are in Judea flee to the mountains.
 Let him who is on the housetop not go down into the house, nor enter to take anything out of his house.
 And let him who is in the field not go back to get his clothes.
 But woe to those who are pregnant and to those who are nursing babies in those days!
 And pray that your flight may not be in winter.
 For in those days there will be tribulation, such as has not been since the beginning of the creation which God created until this time, nor ever shall be….”
 Although similar in tone, this admonition clearly speaks of something more intense, more sudden, than the siege of Jerusalem.
 The signal to flee has changed from “when Jerusalem is surrounded by armies” to “when you see the abomination of desolation.”
 The times he is speaking of now are said to have no parallel in history, past or future.
 That means worse than Assyria, worse than Babylon, worse even than Hitler’s holocaust, where half of the world’s Jewish population was annihilated.

 And was Yahshua talking only about Jews, or the whole race of mankind?
 Here’s the really bad news: Mark goes on to report, “Unless the Lord had shortened those days, no flesh would be saved; but for the elect’s sake, whom He chose, He shortened the days.
 Then if anyone says to you, ‘Look, here is the Christ!’ or, ‘Look, He is there!’ do not believe it.
 For false christs and false prophets will rise and show signs and wonders to deceive, if possible, even the elect.
 But take heed; see, I have told you all things beforehand.”
 (Mark 13:14-23; cf. Matthew 24:15-26) The most successful “false christ” of all, of course, will be the Antichrist, but there will apparently be many others, all doing things that defy logic and “prove” their divine status.
 But beyond that, unnatural death during this time will be so common, the human race, over seven billion strong as I write these words, will actually become an endangered species.
-What we’ve seen in our study up to this point (almost two billion souls dead due to the Gog-Magog war) is merely a warm-up act.
+What we’ve seen in our study up to this point (almost two billion souls dead due to the Gog-Magog war and its aftermath) is merely a warm-up act.

 Nowhere in scripture is a nice, clean Tribulation timetable given to us.
 But it’s possible to piece the clues together from hints scattered throughout the prophetic record.
 It seems that a great deal is happening at our present juncture, at or near the mid-point of the Tribulation.
 So perhaps it would be helpful to do a quick review of the passages that tell us the timing of these days—if for no other reason than to remind you that I’m not just making this stuff up as I go along.